Research Conflicts of Interest

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("university") is committed to ensuring that financial interests of investigators and the institution do not affect, or appear to affect, the design, conduct or reporting of research or compromise the protection of human subjects.
-Therefore, members of the university community conducting research using public or private funding from any source must disclose potential conflicts of interest and, when appropriate, work cooperatively with the Executive Vice President for Academic and Research Affairs ("EVPARA") to develop and implement plans to manage, reduce or eliminate conflicts of interest.
+Therefore, members of the university community conducting research using public or private funding from any source must disclose potential conflicts of interest and, when appropriate, work cooperatively with the Executive Vice President & Chief Academic Officer ("EVP/CAO") to develop and implement plans to manage, reduce or eliminate conflicts of interest.
 The approval of The University of Texas ("UT") System Office of General Counsel and Executive Vice Chancellor for Health Affairs is also required for employees who are pursuing sponsored research agreements or licensing agreements for intellectual property with entities where they have equity or serve as a board member, officer or key employee.

 This policy deals exclusively with financial interests related to research.
 Conflicts of interest related to an employee’s status as an employee of the State of Texas are discussed in HOOP Policy 20 Conflicts of Interest and Outside Activities.